pfeinsper/NVIDIA/docs/docs/network.md

 In this part of the project the neural networks system is basically a detector.
 This detector network is capable of identifing the traffic signs of the road, crop the traffic sign frame and classify it as a specific class, so that the network model classifies and detects the roadsign and send the information to the Broker MQTT that comunicates with the robot infinite state machine.

+!!! danger "REMEMBER"

+    The section that explains the detailed transfer learning you can run in your own computer.
+But the section of the Model Usage is executed on the docker container mentioned on the Usage page.

 ## Model Overview

 This neural network model is based on a object detection model from Nvidia GPU Cloud called [DashCamNet]("https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/dashcamnet"), which is built based on Nvidia [DetectNet_v2]("https://catalog.ngc.nvidia.com/orgs/nvidia/resources/tao_detectnet") detector which uses ResNet18 and since it is a object detection model, the output is a bounding-box on the input image surrounding the object detected, the bouding-box is predicted by calculating the x center, y center, width and height from the object, not to mention the confidence value from the output class is returned as well.